Fencing Biosecure Production Zones and Pest Knockout Grant Program

 “Getting the balance right between increasing our primary production while also improving biodiversity and the local environment is something we are passionate about.”

 Another landholder who installed a monitoring camera as part of his project recorded two wild dogs on his property.
-Both wild dogs have since been controlled by the landholder.
+Both wild dogs were controlled by the landholder.

 Find out more about the program